luis8h/dotfiles/readme.md

 -   if local dns is not working disable ubuntu default dns server (bind9 doc)
 -   mounting ntfs file system on linux: `/dev/nvme1n1p2 /mnt/data ntfs-3g rw 0 0` in /etc/fstab
 -   when using gradle project, java lsp is not woring when the java version of the gradle project is not installed (lsp shows everything as error)
--   if markdown preview in nvim is not working just go to installation path of plugin (probably: `~/.local/share/nvim/site/pack/packer/start/markdown-preview.nvim`) and run `npm install` manually
 -   changing resolution of displays: `xrandr --output <display-output-name> --scale 1.4x1.4`
 -   getting display output names: `xrandr | grep connected | grep -v disconnected | awk '{print $1}'`
--   if markdown preview is not working, just comment out the packer installation of the plugin, run `:so` and `:PackerSync` and then readded and install it again

-### regolith customization
-To change a regolith keybinding look into `/usr/share/regolith/...`.
-There are several files which are all included by the main file.
-The variables in these files can be set via the `.config/i3/Xresources` file.
-For additional shortcuts just add to `.config/i3/regolith3/i3/config`.

-changing wallpaper: probably in gnome tweaks changing look to dracula:
--   `sudo apt install regolith-look-dracula -y`
--   `regolith-look set dracula`
--   to list all looks: regolith-look list

 ### documentation / keybindings